Emma Donovan: 2013–2021: Emma Donovan & The PutBacks

 In 2013, Donovan started performing with The Putbacks, a funk / soul band based in Melbourne, as Emma Donovan & The PutBacks.
 They have toured together and recorded several songs and albums.
 Their debut album Dawn was released November 2014, Crossover in November 2020, and Under these Streets in September 2021.

-2022– present
+2022–present

 In January 2022, Donovan released a cover of Archie Roach's "Get back to the Land" with The Teskey Brothers.

 In November 2022, she collaborated with other First Nations artists DOBBY, Emily Wurramara, Drmngnow, and Optamus to create a song in memory of Cassius Turvey, a Noongar-Yamatji boy who had died at the age of 15 the result of an assault by a random attacker when walking home from school in Perth, Western Australia.
 The song, titled "Forever 15", was played at Turvey's funeral on 18 November 2022 funeral and released three days later on 21 November 2022.

+In July 2023, Donovan released "Take No More" with Kee'Ahn.

+In February 2024, Donovan announced the release of her fifth studio album, Til My Song is Done, scheduled for release on 19 April 2024.